boschresearch/shellmock/docs/usage.md

 cause Shellmock's mocks to not be called.
 Thus, every call to the `shellmock` command will check whether the `PATH` variable has been changed since Shellmock was loaded via `load shellmock`.
-An error will be written to standard error in case such a change is detected.
+A warning will be written to standard error in case such a change is detected.

 The default value is 1.
 Use `shellmock global-config setval checkpath 0` to disable.